sales@dreamkitchensuk.com | Phone: (01843) 584702 or 586664

 • Oven heights are adjusted so as to work where you are most comfortable,

-• Worktop heights should be set to the most regular user, standard height is 910mm to top of worktop, which is fine if you are 5ft-10inches or over, but could require to be lowered if you are shorter,
+• Worktop heights should be set to the most regular user, standard height is 910mm to top of worktop, which is fine if you are 5ft-10inches or over, but you could request it to be lowered if you are shorter or disabled,

 Working Practices: